LCC-CIT/CS133JS-CourseMaterials/LectureNotes/CS133JS-LN-W06-D1-Arrays.md

 ## Creating an Array

+An array can be created by declaring it and it can optionally be initialized. *Initialization* means putting some values into elements of the array.
+When these values are put into the array, the elements are created in memory.

-- Without initialization:
+- Declaration without initialization:

   ```javascript
   let starWars = [];
   ```

-- With initialization:
+- Declaration with initialization:

   ```javascript
   let starWars = ["Rey", "Finn", "Han Solo", "C-3PO", "Chewbacca"];